Thanks again for signing up to my Dream Career Program.

 How the program works

-This program uses a combination of concepts and practical ideas.
-Each session will contain valuable content along with a range of activities for you to complete between sessions.
-You get to choose the ones that are right for you but I encourage you to get outside your comfort.
-Progress usually happens when you try the more challenging options.
+This program uses a combination of sound concepts and practical ideas.
+Each session is full of valuable content along with a range of activities for you to complete between sessions.
+I’ve even included some more challenging bonus activities to encourage you to get out of your comfort zone because that’s the quickest way to make progress.

 Getting the most out of the program